Apollon77/homebridge-plugin-wrapper/README.md

 [![NPM](https://nodei.co/npm/homebridge-plugin-wrapper.png?downloads=true)](https://nodei.co/npm/homebridge-plugin-wrapper/)

 ## Why a Homebridge Wrapper?
-Homebridge is a great project with currently 1200 available plugins and many active developers that provide integrations for many IoT devices.
+Homebridge is a great project with currently more than 1200 available plugins, and many active developers that provide integrations for many IoT devices.

 So the idea was to allow other Node-JS based projects to use the work done by all the Homebridge-Plugin developers in their projects.
-First of all I use it for ioBroker (https://iobroker.net).
+I use it for ioBroker (https://iobroker.net).

+Also, very important is to note, that this project will NOT provide any "Bridge", it just interacts on data level with the plugins.

 ## How it works?
-This project contains copies and slightly changed files from Homebridge and HAP-NodeJS and only minimal dependecies.
+This project contains copies and slightly changed files from Homebridge and HAP-NodeJS and only minimal dependencies.
 Especially the whole MDNS and Encryption stuff is not included because using the Wrapper is not publishing the bridge (because not needed).